Mort Garson: Films, television and theatre work

 Garson also worked in television and film, scoring a wide variety of music for many different movies and TV shows, from Beware!
 The Blob! to Kentucky Fried Movie to National Geographic specials, although it is Elmer Bernstein who is credited with composing the well-known National Geographic orchestral theme that first appeared in on the magazine's TV specials in 1966.

 Garson's music was used as incidental music during the television transmissions of the Apollo 11 crewed Moon landing by Neil Armstrong and Buzz Aldrin in 1969.
 He said: "The only sounds that go along with space travel are electronic ones.… The Apollo film shows different facets of the flight—blast-off, separation of the stages of the rocket, scenes of the moon at close range, of the astronauts playing games in the ship, and of earth rise.
 [The music] has to carry the film along.
 It has to echo the sound of the blastoff and even the static you hear on the astronauts' report from space.
 People are used to hearing things from outer space, not just seeing them.
 So I used a big, symphonic sound for the blast-off, some jazzy things for the zero-G game of catch, psychedelic music for a section that uses negatives and diffuse colors on shots taken inside the ship, and a pretty melody for the moon.
 After all, it's still a lovely moon."

 In 1972 he wrote the music for the Larry Hagman-directed movie Son of Blob (also known as Beware!
 The Blob).
 He also scored the 1974 Fred Williamson film Black Eye, and adapted the music for Mel Brooks' and Carl Reiner's 1975 animated television special The 2000 Year Old Man.

 In 1983 he composed the score for the West End musical Marilyn! which opened at the Adelphi Theatre on 17 March 1983.
 Jacques Wilson wrote the lyrics for the show which starred Stephanie Lawrence as Marilyn Monroe.
-He then scored the action films Treasure of the Amazon (1985) and Vultures (1987), which both starred Stuart Whitman.
+He then scored the action films The Treasure of the Amazon (1985) and Vultures (1987), which both starred Stuart Whitman.

 In 2002, Garson composed the score for When Garbo Talks! a musical with book and lyrics by Buddy Kaye that had its world premiere 15 October 2010 at the Long Beach Performing Arts Center, International City Theatre.

 Garson was closely associated with Heatter-Quigley Productions, creating the theme songs and music cues for the following TV game shows: